Definition of Bronchogenic Carcinoma

-- Adenocarcinomas represent 40% of the bronchogenic carcinomas and they are the most common type of bronchogenic carcinomas in non-smokers or never smokers.
+- Adenocarcinomas represent 40% of the bronchogenic carcinomas, and they are the most common type of bronchogenic carcinomas in non-smokers or never smokers.

 - Squamous cell carcinoma is usually found in the center of the lungs, while adenocarcinomas are peripheral.
-Squamous cell carcinoma is more closely associated with previous history of tobacco smoking.
+Squamous cell carcinoma is more closely associated with a previous history of tobacco smoking.

-- Large-cell carcinoma is another type of bronchogenic carcinoma where the cells do not show gland formation as is the case with adenocarcinoma or keratinization as is found in squamous cell carcinoma.
+- Large-cell carcinoma is another type of bronchogenic carcinoma, where the cells do not show gland formation as is the case with adenocarcinoma or keratinization as is found in squamous cell carcinoma.
 Again, this type of bronchogenic carcinoma is believed to be related to tobacco smoking.